 The Northern cities G.R Gritt has lived in forced them every winter through snow and harsh temperatures to make a choice between isolation and seeking community as a source of warmth.
 Their music serves as one of these beacons of connection for all who come near it.
 Welcoming yet truthful, they reclaim space through songs that show that intersectional identity is expansive and not to be divided into parts.
 By exploring the emotional and cultural core of their heritage as a non-binary, queer, Indigenous artist they create new space and encourage others to do the same.

 G.R.
-Gritt is currently preparing for the release of a new full-length album titled, Ancestors, in the fall of 2020 on Coax Records.
-They will be releasing their first single, “Quiet Years” August 7, 2020.
+Gritt is currently preparing for the release of a new full-length album titled, Ancestors, in the spring of 2021 on Coax Records.
+The first single, “Quiet Years”, was released November 27, 2020.